 MSTI Answer 6 (Real-number-based probabilities).
-The wavefunction is real, and the complex phases only represent a global U(1) gauge choice for the classical fields in the 3d-space states.
+The wavefunctional is real, and the phases only represent a global U(1) gauge choice for the classical fields in the 3d-space states.
+The real coefficients are the densities of the 3d-space states composing the wavefunctional.